marcolunardi/marcolunardi.github.io/about.md

 I apply my quantitative skills to financial markets modeling and investment funds managing, to get continuity in performances along with reduced volatility.

-### More Information

-I'm currently managing an hedge fund (long-short futures) and providing long-only stock trading advisory, with performances that since I started, almost 2 years ago, are comfortably better than the reference benchmarks.

-I will post my certified track records here very soon!

 ### Contact me